nazandre/VisibleSimConfigGenerator/README.md

 # VisibleSimConfigGenerator

 Generate connected configurations for VisibleSim simulator.

-It is under development, all the announced functionalities have not been developed and tested yet...
+Note: Configuration generation for Smart Blocks modular robot systems has not been implemented yet.

 ### Compilation